ProcessEight/magento-2-professional-developer-certification/1_Magento_Architecture_and_Customization_Techniques.md

 ## 1.2 Describe the Magento directory structure

+* Determine how to locate different types of files in Magento.
+* Where are the files containing JavaScript, HTML, and PHP located?
+* How do you find the files responsible for certain functionality?

 Describe the Magento directory structure.
 * What are the naming conventions, and how are namespaces established?
 * How can you identify the files responsible for some functionality?